Resolving the joint ergodicity problem for Hardy sequences: Generalized box seminorms and factors

 \begin{proposition}[Decomposition of multicorrelation sequences] Let $G_1, \ldots, G_s\subseteq\R^\ell$ be finitely generated subgroups and set $G = G_1\times G_1 \times \cdots \times G_s\times G_s$.
 For $(\bm,\bm')\in G$ and 1-bounded functions $f_\ueps\in L^\infty(\mu)$, define

 Then for every $\veps>0$, we can decompose $\psi = \psi_1 + \psi_2$, where $\psi_1$ is a 1-bounded degree-$s$ nilsequence on $G$ and $\psi_2$ is an $\veps$-nullsequence on $G$. \end{proposition} \begin{proof} Proposition \ref{P: multicorrelation} can be proved via a straightforward but tedious adaptation of the methods of \cite{Fr15, FH18, Ko18}.
+Let $\phi:\Z^K\to G$ be a coordinate map.
+By a natural multiparameter extension of \cite[Theorem 2.1]{Ko18}, it suffices to show that the sequence $\psi\circ \phi:\Z^K\to\C$ satisfies two conditions: \begin{enumerate} \item it is \textit{$(s+1)$-weak-anti-uniform} in that for every uniformly bounded $b:\Z^K\to\C$, the average